What is Right to Buy?

 Most lenders will require a deposit of at least 5%, but if you can you should aim for more.
 The bigger the deposit the less you’ll be borrowing from the mortgage lender.
 Because this will make you less of a risk for them, the interest will be lower and therefore cheaper for you in the long run.

 Stamp Duty Land Tax is the tax paid on most property transactions in England and Northern Ireland (Wales and Scotland have their own versions).
-If you’re a First Time Buyer you may well be exempt from Stamp Duty.
+If you’re a First Time Buyer you should be exempt from paying Stamp Duty if the propety is worth £300,000 less (If it is worth up to £500,000 you only pay 5% on the remaining £200,000).
 However it’s still worth checking, as, if you’re not exempt, it could end up being the second biggest sum of money you pay.

 Read more in our complete guide to Stamp Duty.